tomcam/py4webcasts/docs/glossary.md

 `length` is a parameter passed to the [Field](#field) constructor restricting the size of a field.
 [It applies only to](https://py4web.com/_documentation/static/index.html#chapter-05) fields of type `string`, `uploadfield`, and `authorize`.
 See the [PyDAL example](#pydal-example) for a typical use of `length`.

+<a id="mvc"></a>
+## MVC or Model/View/Controller

+Model/View/Controller or MVC describes web frameworks like py4web, and connotes how the database layer (model), display logic (view), and application logic (controller) are separated.
+That separation is particularly clean and pronounced in py4web.

 ## NoSQL